MohitGupta006/Library-Circulation-Management-System-MySQL-/README.md

 ist.issued_book_isbn = b.isbn
 Group By 1,2;
 ```
+---
 #### Task 7.
 Retrieve All Books in a Specific Category: 'Classic'
 ```sql
 Select * From books
 WHERE category = 'Classic'
 ```
 ---
-#### Task 8: Find Total Rental Income by each Category:

-##### join books and issued_status as to find a total rental income as to find how many times a book have been issued to find the correct rental icome
+#### Task 8: Find Total Rental Income by each Category:join books and issued_status as to find a total rental income as to find how many times a book have been issued to find the correct rental icome
 ```sql
 Select *
 FROM books as b